Contributing to casm Packages

 Installation layout

-When the project is built and installed, components are added to the Python installation location (i.e. <python package prefix> = <something>/lib/pythonX.Y/sites-packages/
+When the project is built and installed, components are added to the Python installation location (i.e. <python package prefix> = <something>/lib/pythonX.Y/sites-packages/) in the libcasm/ folder at the following locations:

-<python package prefix>/casm/
+<python package prefix>/casm/:

-: casm Python namespace packages
+<name>/: casm Python namespace packages

 Installing from source